benj-sic/BioNetworks/README.md

 visualize_net(study.net)
 ```

-## 4 - Graph Theory Analysis
+## 4 - Graph theory analysis

-### 4.1 - Checking the Presence of a Scale-Free Network Topology
+### 4.1 - Checking the presence of a scale-free network topology

 Almost all biological networks exhibit a scale-free topology with
 centeral highly connected nodes and a decrease in connectivity at the